TamimEhsan/blog/jogajog.md

 The uploader server is off by default.
 If anyone wants to upload something, they contacts the owner and he turns it on.

 We can use this uploader service to upload new versions of the system.
 3 versions was deployed in total.

+### The File Server Service

+The file server service is a simple file server based on Java.
+The file server uses http protocol to serve the files.
+This was also a part of our java weekly assignment.

 ### Some calculations